unl-pal/argv-c-transformer/README.md

 headers, the clang resource dir must be provided to the compiler.
 This is done via an environment variable called `CLANG_RESOURCES`.
 This must be set by the user on the system.
 The location of the resource directory can be found by running `clang -print-resource-dir`.
+The code cannot be run until this Variable has been set.

 ## Running the Code

-The project can be run on folders or individual files as specified by the user.
+The project can be run on folders or individual files as specified by the user in the provided configuration file.
+The configuration file also provides all settings used by the filter and the transformer during the run.
+Such as the minimum number of loops needed or location of the filtered files.

-The attributes used to filter out undesired functions are set via the config.properties file.
+The name of the configuration file is passed to the program as a commandline argument and can be passed to a tool individually or, if using either the 'run.sh' or 'liveRun.sh' scripts, to the program as a whole as the first and only argument.

 To run any of the targets the user must first run the cmake command followed by the make or ninja command, depending on the generator chosen.
 Examples of these commands on a unix system would look something like these.
 If generating from inside the build folder: